Mini AMLB Benchmark¶

 df_synth

-Step 4: How does corruption change the picture?¶
+Step 4: What corruption does to the gap¶

 dgp = FriedmanDGP(task_type="classification", complexity="medium")